 Malta is home to SiGMA, one of the largest and most renowned international iGaming exhibitions, and due to its status as an international hub of the online gambling industry, the island has become home to every type of iGaming professional you might need.

 The MGA is known for having a rigorous licensing process.
+It includes:

 Fit and proper check.